EvgeniBR/Michael-s-HomeWork/readme.md

 # Post submiting app!

-## Wtite a valid email in the email input and your message
+## Write a valid email in the email input and your message

 ## click submit